ZoneIn Privacy Policy

 This Privacy Policy is governed by the laws of the State of New York, United States, without regard to conflict-of-law rules.

-This governing-law clause does not limit privacy rights that cannot be waived under applicable law, including rights that may apply to California residents under the CCPA/CPRA or to EU/UK users where GDPR/UK GDPR applies.
+This governing-law clause does not limit privacy rights that cannot be waived under applicable law.